PALEOCEANOGRAPHY AT MICHIGAN STATE

 Come check out what we're working on!

 We currently have an ICP-MS laboratory with laser ablation, among other instruments and equipment.
-We are very excited to announce the recently completed construction of our state-of-the-art iso-5, metal-free clean lab.
 Go to the lab page to learn more!

 Natural Science Bldg 288 Farm Lane, Rm 207